UI/UX | Design

 Created in Procreate

 We can implement the 80/20 rule in almost anything.
 It guides you to focus on the important things.
-All elements in a design are not created equal.
+Elements in a design have varying levels of significance, and designers should recognize and prioritize them accordingly.
 Use the 80/20 rule to assess the value of elements, target areas of redesign and optimization, and focus resources in an efficient manner.

 you can read more about these rules in the Universal Principles of Design Book I will encourage you to read this book it will shape you to build robust design.